zpoint/Redis-Internals/Object/hash/hash.md

     127.0.0.1:6379> HGET AA key2
     "123"

-The `hget` command will traverse the `ziplist`, extract the key according to the `encoding`, and check the key to see if it's a match, it a O(n) linear serach
+The `hget` command will traverse the `ziplist`, extract the key according to the `encoding`, and check the key to see if it's a match, it's an O(n) linear serach

 #### update